ogmini/Notepad-Tabstate-Buffer/README.md

  - First 2 bytes are "NP"
  - 3rd byte is unknown
    - Possibly a NULL as a delimiter
-   - Maybe Sequence number (Stored as an unsigned LEB128)(Always 00)
+   - Maybe Sequence number (Stored as a uLEB128)(Always 00)
  - 4th byte appears to be flag for unsaved tab
  - Always 01?
 Is this also length of Filepath like above?
- - Length of original content (Stored as an unsigned LEB128)
+ - Length of original content (Stored as a uLEB128)
- - Length of original content AGAIN (Stored as an unsigned LEB128)
+ - Length of original content AGAIN (Stored as a uLEB128)
  - Followed by 01 00 00 00
    - Random Bytes
- - Length of original content AGAIN (Stored as an unsigned LEB128)
+ - Length of original content AGAIN (Stored as a uLEB128)
  - Content
  - Unknown 1 byte
    - Possibly a NULL as a delimiter